OHDSI/GIS/README.md

     # install.packages("devtools")
     devtools::install_github("OHDSI/GIS/packages/gaiaCore")
     ```

+3. `library(gaiaCore)`

 ## Installing the database

-gaiaDB is a postgres database with PostGIS installed and a schema called "backbone" that stores source information and more.
+gaiaDB is a postgres database with PostGIS installed.
+If you don't have an existing postgres/PostGIS instance, you can create one in a docker container (see below).

-### In an existing postgres instance

-See the example_execution vignette in the gaiaCore R package for instructions on creating a backbone schema, loading data source and variable information, and creating indices in an existing Postgres/PostGIS instance.
+If you already have a Postgres/PostGIS database, skip the Docker section.

-### As a Docker Container
+### Creating a Docker Container

 1. You will need to have Docker and Docker Compose installed.
 The easiest way to install Docker and Docker Compose is by installing [Docker Desktop]([url](https://docs.docker.com/desktop/)).